The modest earthworm and its nutrient-rich castings (vermicast) have numerous benefits in producing healthy soil, plants, and crops .

 10. Plant Growth Hormone

-The hormone-like effect of earthworm casts greatly influences the growth and development of plants .
+Hormones have vital functions in plant life.
+The hormone-like effect of earthworm castings greatly influences the growth and development of plants .

 11. High in Nutrients

 Vermicast provides vital nutrients for plants and crops to thrive.
 It is exceptionally high in nitrogen, phosphorus, iron, and calcium.
 Earthworm casts also provide the soil and plants with a healthy dose of potassium and sulfur.